 This parable is almost always used to show the big picture of eternity and salvation.
 But I am increasingly convinced there is also a micro meaning that applies to our day to day experiences.

-I’ll repeat the question at the first of this post: Have you ever felt your life was an endless mix of good and evil forces fighting each other?
-Is your life a mix of tares and wheat?
+Have you ever felt your life was like a wheat field full of tares, an endless mix of good and evil forces fighting each other?

 The angels see the good in your life and bring it to the harvest.
 Not one kernel of good is lost.
 The angels find it all.